 The takeaway is, the “best time to make cold calls” doesn’t exist.
 But it’s a different story for warm calls.
 If you’ve done your homework and identified a potential good fit, knowing when to pick up the phone can mean the difference between getting the prospect's voicemail -- and getting a meeting.

 Here are my five suggestions for when to call buyers in 2018.

 1. The Best Day for Sales Calls

 A 2017 study by CallHippo found that Wednesday and Thursday remain the best days of the week to call prospects.

 This finding isn’t completely surprising.
 After all, people are usually gearing up for the weekend on Friday and aren’t interested in starting a relationship with a salesperson.

 On Monday, buyers are transitioning into work mode and planning their upcoming week.

-Making an early morning sales call lets you connect with prospects before their to-do lists become overwhelmingly long.
-But timing is still important -- call too early, and no one will be in the office.
-Call too late, and your prospects will be in meetings.
+Making an early morning sales call makes sense.
+It lets you connect with prospects before their to-do lists become overwhelmingly long.
+But is it really the optimal time to catch someone at work?

 The same CallHippo study actually found the best time to call a prospect is between 4:00 p.m. and 5:00 p.m..
 The second best time to pick up the phone is between 11:00 a.m and 12:00 p.m..